PedroRamos360/PedroRamos360/README.md

 # hello-world
-Meu primeiro repositório github
+My first github repository
-Meu nome é Pedro Ramos e eu gosto de programar com Python, C# e Javascript
+My name is Pedro Ramos I live in Estrela, and I like to program with Python, C# and Javascript